 Starbucks Dress Code: The Real Scoop on Clothing, Tattoos & Piercings

 Thinking of applying for a job as a barista and wondering what the current Starbucks dress code is?
-Or maybe you’re wondering what to wear to your job interview.
-Or maybe you’re curious about their stance on tattoos, piercings, and hairstyles.
-Starbucks employees do have to follow a specific dress code; however, that code is relatively flexible in terms of allowing employees to wear professional, yet comfortable attire.
-I talked to my friend, who’s been a Starbucks barista for a couple years, and got a bunch of insider tips you WILL NOT read on their corporate website or be told during your interview.
+Or maybe you’re wondering what to wear to your job interview?
+Or their current stance on tattoos, piercings, and hairstyles.
+I have a friend who’s been a Starbucks barista for a couple years, and she gave me a bunch of insider tips you WILL NOT find on their corporate website.

 Starbucks Dress Code: The Real Scoop on Clothing, Tattoos & Piercings

-While Starbucks does have a dress code, the dress code is rather casual and flexible.
+While Starbucks does have a dress code, it’s rather casual and flexible.

 Employees are required to wear the company’s green apron and clothing pieces that match the apron’s green coloring.